-The actual rate of tyre wear depends on a large number of factors, including driving style, tyre position, vehicle traction configuration, tyre material properties, tyre and road condition, tyre age, road surface age, and the weather.
+The actual rate of tyre wear depends on a large number of factors, including tyre characteristics (type, position, materials, condition and age of tyres), vehicle characteristics (weight, vehicle traction configuration, load), driving style (speed, acceleration/deceleration events, cornering), road surface material and condition, and ambient conditions (temperature, humidity).
 For example, the driving pattern has a significant effect on the wear rate.
 Even when a vehicle is being driven at a constant speed, there is a continuous micro-sliding of the tyre on the road surface — an effect which is responsible for traction.
 When driving dynamics (cornering, braking, accelerating) increase, sliding develops in response to the larger forces generated at the road surface-tyre interface, and this can cause additional wear of both the tyre and the road surface.
 Therefore, ‘smooth’ driving extends the lifetime of a tyre and, conversely, tyre lifetime reduces as the amount of harsh or transient vehicle operation increases.

 On a front-wheel drive (FWD) vehicle, the front wheels are used both for traction and steering, while the rear wheels are only responsible for rear axle control and load carriage.
 On a rear-wheel drive (RWD) vehicle, the front wheels serve primarily for steering, while traction is a rear-wheel responsibility.
-Due to these different roles, it is expected, and is experimentally verified, that front tyres show the higher wear rate on a FWD vehicle, and rear tyres on a RWD one.
-For example, Luhana et al. (2004) reported that front tyres on a FWD vehicle accounted for 69–85 % of total vehicle tyre wear.
+Due to these different roles, it is expected and experimentally verified, that front tyres show a higher wear rate on an FWD vehicle and rear tyres on an RWD one.
+For example, Luhana et al. (2004) reported that front tyres on an FWD vehicle accounted for 69–85 % of total vehicle tyre wear.
 High wear rates may also occur as a result of steering system misalignment and incorrect tyre pressure.

 The physical characteristics of the tyre tread material have a prominent effect on the tyre wear rate.
-In general, high performance tyres, such as those used in superbikes and sports cars, have the highest wear rates because of their large frictional coefficient and use under more severe operational conditions.
+In general, high-performance tyres, such as those used in superbikes and sports cars, have the highest wear rates because of their large frictional coefficient and use under more severe operational conditions.
 The lifetime for such tyres may be as little as 10 000 km.
 On the other hand, a typical car tyre has a lifetime of 50 000–60 000 km, during which time it loses about 10 % of its total weight (UK Environment Agency, 1998, Kolioussis et al., 2000).
 The lifetime of truck tyres is estimated to be typically 100 000 km, depending on truck usage and load per tyre.
 Also, some tyres in this vehicle category are retreaded, whereby a new tread is fixed onto a worn tyre.
 Retreading prolongs the lifetime of the tyre, but it has led to concerns about safety (Dunn, 1993).
-Obviously, the total amount of material lost during a tyre’s lifetime is different for each individual vehicle, and may range from a few hundred grams for two-wheel vehicles to 1–1.5 kg for passenger cars, and up to 10 kg for a truck or bus.
+The total amount of material lost during a tyre’s lifetime is different for each vehicle and may range from a few hundred grams for two-wheel vehicles to 1–1.5 kg for passenger cars, and up to 10 kg for a truck or bus.

 Figure 2–1 shows that a wide range of wear factors have been reported for light-duty vehicle tyres.
 The figure incorporates information provided by Councell et al. (2004), as well as other values from the literature.
-These values have either been derived experimentally, or have been estimated from average statistics such as those given above.
+These values have either been derived experimentally or have been estimated from average statistics such as those given above.
 The figure suggests that for ‘normal’ driving conditions an average wear factor for light-duty vehicles of around 100 mg per vehicle-km would probably be appropriate.

 Figure 2-1 Wear factors for light-duty vehicle tyres (Boulter, 2005). ‘vkm’ = ‘vehicle-km’